How Accurate is Sentiment Analysis?

 You might not always get a perfect result from a sentiment analysis model, but that doesn’t mean we abandon the solution.
 There are ways to improve the overall accuracy of a system.
 For example, if your text contains idioms or sarcastic remarks, you could use rule-based or statistical analyzers to overcome the challenge.
 Rule-based models can automatically detect sarcastic tone within a piece of text.
 Similarly, if negation affects your accuracy score, you should mark negated words with the punctuation token.
 Last but not least, you can even use lexicon-based sentiment techniques to improve the accuracy of your results.

-Which Model is Best for Sentiment Analysis?
+Which Model is Best for Sentiment Analysis Accuracy?

 There are multiple methods to analyze sentiments in documents and comments.
 The best technique is to choose deep learning algorithms.
 With deep learning algorithms, you get high accuracy scores.
 There are several options like SVM, random forest, and Naïve Bayes.
 Even logistic regression works perfectly for massive datasets.
 You can continuously train your model to improve the accuracy percentage.